lyze237/gdx-TiledMap/readme.md

 By default, if you run `./gradlew test` gradle runs headless tests.
 If you want to test `lwjgl` tests (so with an actual gui), then you need to run them with `./gradlew test -Plwjgl=true`

+Set environment variable `SLEEPY` to a millisecond number to sleep between each LWJGL test.
+(For example: SLEEPY=3000 would wait 3 seconds after every test.)

 ## Credits